Improving sampling by modifying the effective diffusion: Optimizing the diffusion: the overdamped Langevin case

 Finally, the scalar~$\kappa_{\alpha}$ in~\eqref{eq:optimal_diffusion_class} is given by

 The computations leading to the formula~\eqref{eq:kappa_alpha} are detailed in Appendix~\ref{app:kappa_alpha}.
 Note that the quantity~$\kappa_{\alpha}$ simply rescales the time step~$\Delta t$ when discretizing the overdamped Langevin dynamics.
 It is therefore not strictly necessary to compute it in order to run the MALA algorithm.
-In particular, in the numerical experiments of Section~\ref{sec:MALA_numerics}, we optimize over the time step~$\Delta t$ for each value of~$\alpha$, so that computing~$\kappa_{\alpha}$ is only performed in order to obtain similar optimal time steps.
-However, the computation of~$\kappa_{\alpha}$ becomes relevant when learning the free energy~$F$ on the fly (as described in Section~\ref{sec:adaptive_learning}), in order to properly scale the updated values of the diffusion with respect to the time step~$\Delta t$ and prevent unstable dynamics.
+In particular, in the numerical experiments of Section~\ref{sec:MALA_numerics}, we optimize over the time step~$\Delta t$ for each value of~$\alpha$, so that computing~$\kappa_{\alpha}$ is only performed in order to renormalize the time steps in the presentation of the numerical results.
+However, the computation of~$\kappa_{\alpha}$ becomes relevant when learning the free energy~$F$ on the fly (as described in Section~\ref{sec:adaptive_learning}), in order to properly scale the updated values of the diffusion with respect to the time step~$\Delta t$ and avoid that it takes too large values.